cal-adapt/climakitae/docs/data.rst

 **********************
 Working with our Data
 **********************
-Data from the Analytics Engine AWS data bucket can be retrieved, subsetted, visualized, and exported using the climakitae library.
+Data from the Cal-Adapt Analytics Engine can be retrieved, subsetted, visualized, and exported using the *climakitae library*.

-This section will tell the users how to access, subset, and export the data.
-It will also give an overview of how to get the closest gricell to a coordinate pair, and describe other methods (bias-correction?
-I can't remember exactly) for doing similar computations.

 Retrieve and subset the data
 #############################